ammmrrr18-cloud/08-Algorithms-Level-4-Project-2-ATM-System/README.md

 # 🏧 Project 2: ATM System Simulation - Level 8

+> **"Simulating real-world user experiences through precise logic and secure data management."** 🚀

-This is the **second project** in **Level 8 (Algorithms & Problem Solving Level 4)**.
-In this project, I have built a system that simulates a real-life ATM machine.
-The system focuses entirely on providing a secure and seamless interaction between the client and their bank account.
+📌 This is the **second project** within **[Level 08: Algorithms & Problem Solving Level 4](https://github.com/ammmrrr18-cloud/Programming-Foundations-Roadmap/tree/main/08%20-%20Algorithms%20%26%20Problem%20Solving%20Level%204)**.
+In this project, I have built a **Functional System** that simulates a real-life ATM machine, focusing on secure and seamless interaction between the client and their bank account.

 ---